 YFC's Unbridled Hope program uses the EAGALA (Equine Assisted Growth and Learning Association) model of equine-assisted therapy in which participants observe and interact with horses from the ground.
 (Horseback riding is not part of this program.)

-Unbridled Hope, offered at Walk On Farm in Barrington, offers participants experiential learning designed to strengthen social and emotional intelligence, increase resilience and improve various skills.
+Unbridled Hope, offered at Walk On Farm in Barrington, provides participants with experiential learning designed to strengthen social and emotional intelligence, increase resilience, and improve other life skills.